baiger/recipes/wiki/mayonnaise.md

 Other emulsion stabilizers can be considered.
 They are usually either emulsifiers or thickeners.
 Salt in the recipe can also help maintaining the repulsion between dispersed oil droplets through the electric charges of ions, but too much salt can also destabilize the emulsion.

+Another trick to get a more stable emulsion is to add a spoonful of store-bought mayo.

 ### Ratio